-The Renaissance Scholars Program is an academic retention program supporting incoming freshman, transfer, and continuing undergraduate students who experienced foster care, unaccompanied homeless youth and other independent youth certified by the Office of Financial Aid & Scholarships.
+The Renaissance Scholars Program is the academic retention program supporting incoming freshman, transfer, and continuing undergraduate students who experienced foster care, unaccompanied homeless youth and other independent youth certified by the Office of Financial Aid & Scholarships.
 We are committed to student success from college entry through graduation.
-Renaissance Scholars Program creates a warm environment where students establish a sense of belonging and thrive!
-For more information call 559.278.1787 or email reniassancescholars@mail. fresnostate.edu.
+Renaissance Scholars Program creates a warm environment where students belong and can thrive!
+For more information call 559.278.1787.

-TRIO Student Support Services Program (SSSP)
+TRIO Student Support Services Program (SSSP) fresnostate.edu/studentaffairs/studentsupport/

-fresnostate.edu/studentaffairs/studentsupport/